SirEOF/MB-UOV/README.md

-# This is a sage code to show the equivalent key of MB-UOV.
+# This code can be used to show the equivalent key of MB-UOV.